travis-ci/docs-travis-ci-com/user/deployment/pypi.md

       on:
         tags: true

-If you tag a commit locally, remember to run `git push --tags` to ensure that your tags are uploaded to Github.
+If you tag a commit locally, remember to run `git push --tags` to ensure that your tags are uploaded to GitHub.

 Assuming you have the Travis CI command line client installed, you can encrypt your password like this: